TheCEDL/homework1/README.md

 ![Omniglot one-hot accuracy](https://github.com/markakisdong/homework1/blob/master/fig/One-hot_accuracy_table.png)<br>

 ### String label classification
-Since learning the weights of a classifier using large one-hot vectors becomes increasingly difficult with sclae, this paper adopted another approach: new labels consists of string of 5 characters.
-Strings were represented as concatenated one-hot vectors, hence length 25 with 5 elements assuming a value 1 (as mentioned previously in section output distribution).
+Since learning the weights of a classifier using large one-hot vectors becomes increasingly difficult with sclae, this paper adopted another approach: constructing new labels consisting of 5 characters (string).
+Strings were represented as concatenated one-hot vectors, hence length 25 with 5 elements assuming a value 1 (as mentioned previously in Section output distribution).
 The proposed MANN with LRUA surpassed MANN with standard NTM module.
 The rest detail setup is skipped:<br>
 ![String classification accuracy](https://github.com/markakisdong/homework1/blob/master/fig/String_classification_accuracy.png)<br>

 The below figure is Omniglot accuracy during increasing training episodes comparing to novice LSTM, (a) and (b) are one-hot labels, (c) and (d) are five-characteres string labels.<br>